Madraximov/Project_etl/README.md

 # Airflow ELT Examples

-This repository contains examples of ELT (Extract, Load, Transform) processes implemented using Apache Airflow.
-ELT processes are commonly used in data engineering to extract data from various sources, transform it into a usable format, and load it into a destination for analysis.
+This repository contains examples of ELT (Extract, Load, Transform) processes using Apache Airflow.

 ## ELT Processes

-### 1. Open Food Facts ETL to MS SQL Server
+### 1. JSON File to MS SQL

 #### Overview

-This ELT process fetches product data from the Open Food Facts API, transforms it, and loads it into a Microsoft SQL Server database.
+This DAG loads data from a JSON file into a MS SQL database.

+### 2. API to MS SQL Server

-#### Components
+#### Overview

-- **DAG Name:** `open_food_facts_etl_to_mssql`
-- **Description:** ETL process for fetching product data from Open Food Facts API, transforming it, and loading it into MS SQL Server.
+This DAG fetches data from an API and loads it into a MS SQL Server database.
-- **Schedule:** Runs daily.
-- **Dependencies:** No dependencies on past runs (catchup=False).